FarhadGSRX/IL-Covid-Data-Repeater/readme_template.md

 Hello Illinois Covid-19 Researchers and Responders,

 To facilitate your raw data needs, I am continually scraping and updating these google sheets with the numbers from the IDPH Statistics front page.
-The scraper automatically runs twice an hour at the 0015 and 0045 times.
+The scraper runs automatically.
 The sheets (linked below) only update when there are new results from IDPH.
 These are all _raw_ numbers from the IDPH Website.
-I manually check the page and data everyday to ensure accuracy of my records (at least through May).

 Please distribute freely.